 The Company recognises purchases and sales of financial investments on trade date, which is the date that the Company commits to purchase or sell the assets.
-The costs associated with investment transactions are included within expenses in the statement of comprehensive income.
+The costs associated with investment transactions are included within expenses.

 Loans and advances

 Loans and advances are non-derivative financial instruments with fixed or determinable terms of repayment that are not quoted in an active market.